ramAdam/DeapTest/README.md

 # DeapTest
-Proof of concept of generating automated tests
+Proof of concept for generating automated test with genetic algorithms